cruzjc/cruzjc.github.io/pages/SideProjects.md

 # A list of side project I have worked on

--Nessus
+- Nessus
--Viral
+- Viral
--Azur Sentinel
+- Azur Sentinel
--Nuff Fish
+- Nuff Fish